fermmm/group-date/README.md

 2. Make sure you have Java installed (JDK or OpenJDK), at least version 8 (or 1.8 it's the same).
 It's required to run gremlin database.
 To verify that Java is installed or which version you have, run the command `java -version`.
 If you don't have it, in an Ubuntu compatible OS you can install it with `sudo apt install default-jdk`.
 [In MacOS you can instal it with Brew](https://devqa.io/brew-install-java/).

-3. Make sure you have Node.js installed at least version 12, if you don't have it download from nodejs.org or [using NVM (Node Version Manager)](https://tecadmin.net/install-nodejs-with-nvm/)
+3. Make sure you have Node.js installed at least version 14, to verify run `node -v`.
+If you don't have it download from nodejs.org or better: [using NVM (Node Version Manager)](https://tecadmin.net/install-nodejs-with-nvm/)

 4. Duplicate the file `.env.example` and rename it: `.env`.
 In Unix you can use this command: `cp .env.example .env`.
 If you are in a server you may need to change the IMAGES_HOST variable in the .env file replacing localhost with the server public address.